Convex Optimization in R

 For the latest news, please see the Package Documentation.

 CVXR continues to be developed on Github.
-Version 1.8.x is a major release implementing a complete rewrite using R’s S7 class system, making CVXR isomorphic with CVXPY 1.8.1 and adding support for DGP, DPP, and DQCP.
-More details can be found in What’s New in 1.8.x.
+The 1.8.x series was a major release implementing a complete rewrite using R’s S7 class system, making CVXR isomorphic with CVXPY and adding support for DGP, DPP, and DQCP; the 1.9.1 release adds disciplined nonlinear programming (DNLP).
+More details can be found in What’s New.

 Installing CVXR